elenderg/PAL-1000/instruções de compilação.md

   `

-`201.
-Some sentences start with a Plain English keyword (like "if" or "loop"); others don't:`
+201. Some sentences start with a Plain English keyword (like "if" or "loop"); others don't:

 `To compile the next statement given a rider:`